mirek/node-json-hash/README.md

 ## Changes

+* 1.2.0 - Adds support for better hashing of arrays
 * 2.0.0 - defaults to internal js implementation of sha1, pass { crypto: require('crypto') } to use nodejs one.